 I stated in my last post about Mike Kenny that there was a story connected to Tanni Grey-Thompson being the most successful British Paralympic athlete ever.
 That story revolves around Caz Walton (Nee Bryant) and the Women’s Incomplete Pentathlon event in Tel Aviv 1968.
-It appears from the official results that Caz Walton was cheated out of a gold medal by some poor mathematics.
+It appears from the official results that Caz Walton lost out on a gold medal due to some poor mathematics on the part of officials.
 Below is the result of the Women’s Incomplete Class Pentathlon event with the point scores for each individual event as they appear in the official results:

 Archery 60m Shot Javelin 50m Swim Total